The <Siprec>

 The track

 attribute allows you to optionally request to receive a specific track of a call.
-On any given active call within Twilio there are inbound and outbound tracks, the former represents the audio Twilio receives from the call, and the later represents the audio generated by Twilio to the call.
+On any given active call within Twilio there are inbound and outbound tracks, the former represents the audio Twilio receives from the call, and the latter represents the audio generated by Twilio to the call.
 By default Twilio always streams the inbound track of a call.
 To request Twilio to stream audio it generates use outbound_track

 , or to receive both tracks of a call use both_tracks